Best Free Streaming Services to Watch Your Favorite Content

 If you enjoy learning while being entertained, check out Kanopy.

-You might be wondering why Popcornflix wasn’t in our list of the best free streaming services.
-It’s decent and does offer free content, but its movies and shows are a little obscure.
+While Popcornflix offers decent free content, its movies and shows are a little obscure.

 Still, if you’re looking for free movies and don’t mind them not being Hollywood’s recent or more well-known titles, you can find plenty of interesting shows to watch on Popcornflix.